The Root of All Evil: How Loving Money Warps Your Heart

 It’s perhaps the most misquoted verse in the Bible: People love to go around saying that “money is the root of all evil.”
-Of course, the Bible doesn’t actually say that.
+But the Bible doesn’t actually say that.

 That doesn’t mean, however, that money is all evil.
 In fact, God has given us resources to manage for Him, and He wants to see us succeed financially.
-So how do we make sure that we succeed with money in a way that is not evil?
+So how do we succeed with money in a way that is not evil?

 9 Those who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge people into ruin and destruction.
 10 For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.